 Tahiti Is Closer Than You Think

 Whatever you do, don't type Bora Bora into Google Maps—it'll appear as a tiny dot in the middle of the ocean, miles away from any major land mass.
 But don't let that deter you.
-While Tahiti might seem like an exotic beach destination for those of us who live in the States, it's much more accessible than you think.
+While Tahiti might seem like a remote beach destination for those of us who live in the States, it's much more accessible than you think.
 Located in French Polynesia, the main island of Papeete is an eight and a half-hour direct flight from Los Angeles.
 Tahiti's most famous island group, Bora Bora, is a 50-minute flight from Papeete.
 What's more is that the main airport is so small to navigate that it's fairly safe to book a connecting flight with a minimal layover to reach your resort even faster.

 Unlike most airports, your vacation starts the moment you land in Bora Bora, too.
 The island group is just 12 square miles in size, so the airport sits on an idyllic stretch of land surrounded by clear blue water.
 Our group stepped off the plane, walked through the gate (there are no customs) and got straight on the hotel's boat.
 Who knew transit days could be so enjoyable?